Keisial/keisial.github.io/README.txt

+Release 3.0 Wed Feb  9 23:35:22 EST 2011

+Ported to Python3 by Scott Kitterman <scott@kitterman.com>.
+This is mostly a minimal port to work with Python3 (tested with python3.2) plus addition of some of the patches that people have submitted on Sourceforge.
+It should be fully API compatible with 2.3.

 Release 2.3 Mon May  6 16:18:02 EST 2002

 This is a another release of the pydns code, as originally written by